 In many high-cost cities, towns, and counties, apartments and single-family homes are illegally carved up into single-room occupancies.
 While illegally subdividing properties creates affordable units for low-wage workers, it can also threaten residents’ safety and well-being.
 Converted units may be overcrowded and lack basic safety measures, such as smoke detectors or adequate exits in the event of a fire.
 Because they are not legally registered, these units may escape detection (and inspections) unless neighbors complain.
 Some cities, towns, and counties have adopted campaigns to legalize illegally created dwelling units in order to reduce these types of violations and improve tenant safety.

-In 2014, Austin, TX amended a zoning ordinance to include provisions for multifamily residential dwellings that are 500 square feet or smaller.
-The ordinance waives minimum site area requirements (which ordinarily require a fixed amount of land per unit) and reduces the minimum off-street parking requirement to one space per 4 units.
+In 2014, Austin, TX amended a zoning ordinance to include provisions for multifamily residential dwellings that waives the minimum site area requirement for some single-family housing (which ordinarily requires a fixed amount of land equal to 7,000 square feet per unit), and reduces the minimum off-street parking requirement to one space per 4 units.
+The revised ordinance allows for one dwelling to be on a lot size of 3,600-4,000 square feet.
 Austin’s ordinance also includes affordability requirements – at least 10 percent of owner-occupied micro-units must be reserved for at least 99 years for households earning up to 80 percent of the area median family income, and at least 10 percent of rental units must be reserved for at least 40 years for households earning up to 50 percent of the area median family income.

 - 21st Century SROs: Can Small Housing Units Help Meet the Need for Affordable Housing in New York City?, NYU Furman Center (2018) – This policy brief addresses the question of whether small housing units can and should help meet the housing need previously served by SROs.